Connect macOS to Linux via SSH

 Create a Password-less Login and Server Alias

-To ensure that we never have to enter a password again, we will create a macOS SSH config file (~/.ssh/config):
+To ensure that we never have to enter a password again, you can create a macOS SSH config file (~/.ssh/config):

 Host *